Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 - There was probably already robot code on the robot, so the Robot Code light will be green.
 Your own code isn't on the robot yet.
 - The Joysticks light will turn green once you plug in the two joysticks.

-Open the folder where you put your robot.py file.
+Right click `robot.py` in the left panel and click "Show in explorer."
+This will open the folder that has your robot.py file.
 Hold shift and right click in an empty space in the window, and choose "Open command window here."

 Then type: `python robot.py deploy --builtin --nc`.
 If that doesn't work replace `python` with `py`.
 The first time you deploy it will ask for the robot hostname.
 Type: `roborio-2605-frc.local`.
 If it asks you to "store key in cache," choose Yes.